Main funding principles

 Additional funding options, offered by the National Fund for the Rehabilitation of Disabled People (Państwowy Fundusz Rehabilitacji Niepełnosprawnych, PFRON), are available to support people with disabilities in upgrading their skills and qualifications.

 People with disabilities who are registered in a district labour office as the unemployed or unemployed job seekers may benefit from labour market services and instruments in accordance with the rules laid down in the Act on the Promotion of Employment and Labour Market Institutions.
-Disabled people registered as unemployed job seekers can, in particular, take a training course, practical placement / internship, vocational training course for adults or non-degree postgraduate programme or receive a training or practical placement / internship voucher; the arrangements are the same as for the unemployed.
-Funding for such support measures comes from the Labour Fund (for those registered as unemployed) and the National Fund for the Rehabilitation of Disabled People (for those registered as unemployed job seekers).
+People with disabilities registered as unemployed job seekers can, in particular, take a training course, practical placement / internship, vocational training course for adults or non-degree postgraduate programme or receive a training or practical placement / internship voucher; the arrangements are the same as for the unemployed.
+Funding for such support measures comes from the Labour Fund (for those registered as unemployed) and the National Fund for the Rehabilitation of Disabled People.

 Voluntary Labour Corps (VLC) (Ochotnicze Hufce Pracy, OHP) have a major role in supporting young people, in particular those at risk of social maladjustment, and unemployed people aged up to 25.
 The VLC performs tasks of the State related to the employment and prevention of marginalisation and exclusion of young people, and tasks in the area of education and training.

-Furthermore, pursuant to the Law on School Education, training grants are available to employers who have concluded an employment contract with juvenile workers to provide them with vocational training / training for a given job.
+Pursuant to the Law on School Education, training grants are also available to employers who have concluded an employment contract with juvenile workers to provide them with vocational training / training for a given job.
 A grant is awarded if the juvenile worker has completed such training and has passed an exam.

-The amount of the training grant per juvenile worker is:
+The level of the training grant per juvenile worker is:

-Grants are provided by the head of a commune or mayor of a town / city (wójt or burmistrz or prezydent miasta) which is the place of residence of a juvenile worker.
+Grants are provided by the mayor of a commune, town or city (wójt or burmistrz or prezydent miasta) which is the place of residence of a juvenile worker.
 Funding for the training of juvenile workers comes from the Labour Fund.

 There are no regular surveys on private expenditure on education, in particular continuing education, in Poland.